Build Modern Data Lake Foundations for Scalable AI

 Real-World AI Use Cases Powered by the Data Lake

 A modern data lake for AI shapes how real-world use cases are built and delivered.
-Built on a modern data lake architecture and evolving toward a data lake house architecture, it supports secure data handling and automated onboarding through extraction, normalization, and deduplication.
-This is what allows AI use cases to move from isolated experiments to systems that operate continuously and at scale.
+Depending on analytics and AI requirements, organizations may extend a modern data lake with Lakehouse capabilities that provide stronger transactional consistency, governance, performance and support for diverse analytical workloads.
+It can also support secure data handling and automated onboarding through extraction, normalization, and deduplication.

 The pie chart below shows how the data lake market is expected to expand across various industry verticals, including BFSI, retail, and digital manufacturing, as organizations enter the market and take advantage of emerging opportunities.